 The Right-Hand Rule For A Straight Current

-For a straight wire carrying conventional current, point your right thumb in the direction of the current.
-Your curled fingers show the direction of the magnetic field circling the wire.
+For a straight wire carrying conventional current, point your right thumb in the direction of the current; your curled fingers show the direction of the magnetic field circling the wire.
+This is one of the most useful versions of the rule because it gives direction quickly without extra algebra.
+Be careful about the current definition: the rule uses conventional current, which points the way positive charge would move.
+In a metal wire, electrons drift the opposite way.

 Worked Example: Field Around A Long Straight Wire

-Use the right-hand rule.
-Point your right thumb upward with the current.
-Your fingers curl around the wire.
-At the point to the right of the wire, the field points into the page.
+Suppose a long straight wire carries a steady current upward, and you want the field at a point to the right of the wire.
+Use the right-hand rule: point your right thumb upward with the current, and your fingers curl around the wire.
+At the point to the right, the field points into the page.

+So the field has magnitude and direction into the page.
 That example shows the two parts of a magnetic-field answer: magnitude from the formula, direction from the right-hand rule.

 Common Mistakes